 The lab is currently equipped with the following instruments:

-This apparatus operates in combination with the KLY-4S kappabridge to measure the variation of magnetic susceptibility with temperature.
-It can measure susceptibility during heating cycles from room temperature to 750°C, or using liquid nitrogen within the CS-L cryostat between room temperature and-195°C. Thermomagnetic curves can be used to identify the blocking temperatures of dominant magnetic mineral phases that contribute to the bulk susceptibility.
+Together with the attached CS-3 apparatus, the KLY-4S can measure the variation of the magnetic susceptibility at high temperatures (20-700°C) in argon gas atmosphere, and at low temperatures (-196°C) with the CS-L cryostat using liquid nitrogen.
+Thermomagnetic curves can be used to identify the blocking temperatures of dominant magnetic mineral phases that contribute to the bulk susceptibility or magnetization.

-The JR-5 spinner magnetometer is used in palaeomagnetic studies to measure the remanent magnetization of discrete samples by rotating them at high speed (97 rpm) within a nearly zero field environment.
+Our JR-5 spinner magnetometer is used in palaeomagnetic studies to measure the remanent magnetization of discrete rock samples by rotating them at high speed (97 rpm) within a nearly zero field environment.
 It can operate in both manual and automatic mode and is suitable to measure both cylindrical and cubic samples.
-The JR-5 is able to cover a wide range of remanence intensity making it suitable to study both magnetically weak sediments and extremely magnetic volcanic rocks.
+The JR-5 is able to cover a wide range of remanence intensity making it ideal to study extremely magnetic volcanic rocks.

-The MMTD80 oven is able to demagnetise up to 80 samples at one time using temperature up to 700°C. It has a magnetic scield body which allows to reduce the magnetic field in the oven down to few nano Teslas.
+Our MMTD80 oven is able to demagnetise up to 80 samples simultaneously under temperature up to 700°C. It has a magnetic shield body that allows to reduce the magnetic field in the oven down to few nano Teslas (nT).

 Palaeomagnetic field kit